epirecipes/sir-julia/README.md

 ## Adding new examples

+Plans for new examples are typically posted on the [Issues page](https://github.com/epirecipes/sir-julia/issues).

 To add an example, make a new subdirectory in the `tutorials` directory, and add a Julia Markdown (`.jmd`) document to it.
 Set the beginning to something like the following:

 ```md